KeiferC/CyberFundamentals/week2-cryptography/notes-03-crypto-intro.md

 *from* ciphertext *to* plaintext.

-> Il faut qu’[un système cryptographique] n’exige pas le secret, et qu’il puisse sans inconvénient tomber entre les mains de l’ennemi.
-__Auguste Kerckhoffs, [‘La cryptographie militaire’](https://petitcolas.net/kerckhoffs/la_cryptographie_militaire_i.htm)__
+> Il faut qu’[un système cryptographique] n’exige pas le secret, et qu’il puisse sans inconvénient tomber entre les mains de l’ennemi. - __Auguste Kerckhoffs, [‘La cryptographie militaire’](https://petitcolas.net/kerckhoffs/la_cryptographie_militaire_i.htm)__

-TODO
+In English:
+> It is paramount that a cryptosystem does not rely on its key, and that there would be no problems if the cryptosystem falls into the hands of the enemy. - __Auguste Kerckhoffs, Military Cryptography__

+In other words, a good cryptosystem maintains security in the hands of others, as long as the key is kept safe.

 ### Uses of Keys
 **_The Caesar Cipher_**